gunaygultekin/a-card-play-game/README.md

 # About

 Card Play Game is a web application.
-You should find pairs of matching cards in a at least number of steps.
+You should find pairs of matching cards in at least number of steps.

 Implemented by HTML, JavaScript and CSS.
 The svg files of deck of cards are obtained from [Wikipedia](https://en.wikipedia.org/wiki/Standard_52-card_deck)